Frequently Asked Questions

 Please refer to the NZCCA Code of Ethics on our website.

-Can I count group work in my hours when applying for membership, or to upgrade to Full Membership?
+Can I count group work, online or telephone counselling in my hours when applying for membership, or to upgrade to Full Membership?

 What do I have to do to upgrade my membership?